-Ms. Main Kohda has been put forth as a candidate for Outside Director due to her capacity to identify with the Company's corporate philosophy and social mission, as well as her creativity and her perception as a novelist, her insight in finance, and her experience in serving as a university professor and a member of government advisory councils, which can be expected to be reflected in the management of the Company.
+Ms. Kohda Main has been put forth as a candidate for Outside Director due to her capacity to identify with the Company's corporate philosophy and social mission, as well as her creativity and perception as a novelist, her insight in finance, and her experience in serving as a university professor and a member of government advisory councils, which can be expected to be reflected in the management of the Company.

-Eizo Kobayashi
+Kobayashi Eizo